gardehal/python-playlist/README.md

 # Python Video Queue

-Program for queueing and playing videos from list or from sources like YouTube BitChute, Rumble....
+Program for queueing and playing videos from list or from sources like channels on YouTube, BitChute, Rumble.
+Data stored locally in JSON files.

 - Using [MyUtil](https://github.com/grdall/python-packages)
 - Using [Python with pip and VS Code](https://github.com/grdall/shared-documentation/blob/main/python-pip-vscode.md)